pgexperts/pg_plan_filter/README.md

     export PATH=/path/to/pgconfig/directory:$PATH
     make && make install

+As `pg_plan_filter` is a loadable module rather than an Extension, it cannot be installed using PGXN or other extension-management tools.

+This module has been tested on PostgreSQL 9.1.14, 9.3.6 and 9.4.1.
+It should work on any version 9.0 or later, but has not necessarily been tested on every release.

 Warnings
 --------

-This module will cancel plans based on their estimated cost.
+`statement_cost_limit` will cancel plans based on their estimated cost.
 The PostgreSQL planner can and does return cost estimates which are unrelated to the actual query execution time.
-As such, you should be prepared for "false positive" cancellations if you use pg_plan_filter, and you should set statement_cost_limit to a fairly high threshold.
+As such, you should be prepared for "false positive" cancellations if you use `pg_plan_filter`, and you should set `statement_cost_limit` generously.

 Credits
 -------

 This module is primarly the work of Andrew Dunstan, with support from the PostgreSQL Experts, Inc. staff.

-Development of the module was sponsored by Twitch.TV.
+Development of the module was sponsored by [Twitch.TV](http://www.twitch.tv).